AdiBro/Data-Science-Resources/Python.md

 - [Think Python: How to Think Like a Computer Scientist](https://greenteapress.com/wp/think-python-2e/) - _Think Python_ is an introduction to Python programming for beginners.
 You can download a free PDF, view online and even access the Python code.
 - [Python Tutorial](http://www.tutorialspoint.com/python3/) - a very detailed Python tutorial from [Tutorialspoint.com](https://www.tutorialspoint.com).
 - [Dive Into Python 3](http://www.diveintopython3.net) - a hands-on guide to Python 3 and its differences from Python 2.
+  - [Dive Into Python](http://www.diveintopython.net) - the original book/guide (written for Python 2).

 ## Python for Data Analysis
 - [Python and Data Analysis](https://chrisalbon.com/#python) - excellent guide for data anaylsis with Python - basic Python, data  wrangling, data visualization and more.
 Part of [Chris Albon's excellent website](https://chrisalbon.com)
 - [Python - Data Science Tutorial](https://www.tutorialspoint.com/python/python_data_science.htm) - another tutorial from [Tutorialspoint.com](https://www.tutorialspoint.com).